wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

 Differentially Private Low-Rank Adaptation (DP-LoRA) is a method to use federated learning with LoRA.

-DP-LoRA first uses a server to send the current global LoRA weights (the A and B vectors from earlier) to all clients.
+DP-LoRA first uses a server to send the current global LoRA weights (the A and B matrices from earlier) to all clients.

 Every client does the following:
 1) Get a minibatch of its private data
 2) Compute the gradient for only its local A and B weights clipped with an l2 norm (square root of the sum of the squares of elements in the vector)
 3) Adds Gaussian noise to the gradients
-4) Updates the A and B vectors
+4) Updates the A and B matrices
-5) Sends the updated A and B vectors to the server.
+5) Sends the updated A and B matrices to the server.

 By adding noise, DP-LoRA prevents the centralized model from inferring the private data later on.
 This would allow the banks in the credit risk example to work on a model together.